Private equity in Italy: market and regulatory overview

 Subject to certain exceptions, an institutional investor established in a white-listed country, even if it is not a taxpayer in its country of establishment.

-In addition, non-resident investors who do not qualify for this exemption may be exempt from tax in Italy under an applicable double tax treaty.
+In addition, non-resident investors that do not qualify for this exemption may be exempt from tax under an applicable double tax treaty.

-Joint stock companies, limited liability companies, partnerships limited by shares and co-operative and mutual insurance companies which are tax resident in Italy (see Question 6) are subject to Italian corporate income tax on their worldwide income.
-The ordinary corporate income tax rate is 27.5%.
+Joint stock companies, limited liability companies, partnerships limited by shares and co-operative and mutual insurance companies that are tax resident in Italy (see Question 6) are subject to corporate income tax on their worldwide income.
+The ordinary corporate income tax rate is equal to 27.5% (24% starting from 2017).

-Dividends received by an Italian company from participation in a company (excluding partnerships) benefit from a 95% discount on the taxable amount of the dividend, for an effective tax rate of 1.375% on the dividend.
-This exemption does not require a minimum holding percentage or minimum holding period.
-The same exemption is available, under certain conditions, for capital gains realised by an Italian company from the disposal of shares or quotas in Italian companies, and non-resident companies that are not resident in a tax haven.
+Dividends received by a company from participation held in a company resident in a white list country (with the exclusion of partnerships) are 95% exempt, for an effective tax rate of 1.375% (1.20% starting from 2017) on the dividends.
+This exemption does not require a minimum holding percentage or minimum holding periods.
+The same exemption (Participation Exemption) is available, under certain conditions, for capital gains realised by a company from the disposal of shares or quotas in both Italian companies and non-resident companies that are not resident in a tax haven and that are engaged in an active trade or business.

-A 20% final withholding tax is levied on dividends paid to both non-resident companies and individuals.
-For certain EU-resident companies, the final withholding tax rate for dividends received is 1.375%.
-These withholding taxes may be reduced or eliminated under an applicable double tax treaty.
+A 26% final withholding tax is levied on dividends paid to both non-resident companies and individuals.
+For certain EU-resident companies, the final withholding tax rate for dividends is of 1.375% (1.20% starting from 2017).
+These withholding taxes may be reduced or eliminated under an applicable double tax treaty or pursuant to the provisions of the Directive 90/435/EEC on the taxation of parent companies and subsidiaries (Parent-Subsidiary Directive).

 Partnerships are tax transparent entities and are not subject to corporate income tax.
 Their partners are directly taxed on their share of the partnership's profits.

-Private equity funds typically seek to achieve medium-term capital gains on their investments, which are usually measured in terms of internal rate of return (IRR) multiples.
-Historically, private equity funds have targeted annual returns of 20% and above, although the economic downturn seems to have currently changed these expectations.
+Private equity funds typically seek to achieve medium-term capital gains on their investments, which are usually measured in terms of internal rate of return (IRR) and money multiples.
+Historically, private equity funds have targeted annual IRR of 20% and above.

-SGRs are treated as financial intermediaries, which must be authorised by the Bank of Italy to provide collective portfolio management services.
+SGRs (società di gestione del risparmio) are treated as financial intermediaries, which must be authorised by the Bank of Italy to provide collective portfolio management services.
 SGRs must be set up as joint stock companies and have a minimum share capital of EUR1 million.
-SGRs' directors and auditors must satisfy certain reputational, professional and independence requirements.
+SGRs' directors, auditors and general managers must satisfy certain reputational, professional and independence requirements.
 SGR shareholders must satisfy certain reputational requirements.
 An SGR's authorisation is subject to assessment by the Bank of Italy of the SGR's activity programme and organisational structure.

 An SGR that manages private equity funds typically consists of: